browserscore/browserscore/tests/README.md

     }
   },

-  // [Optional] Tests for CSS values, functions, or syntax across multiple properties values?: {
+  // Tests for CSS values, functions, or syntax across multiple properties values?: {
     properties?: string[], // Specific properties this applies to "value-name": {